 This means getting enough sleep, eating healthy foods, exercising as suggested by your physician/s, not using drugs and alcohol to cope, and taking care of your hygiene.

 Distraction skills help you to get your mind away from the pain; these are our healthy coping skills.
-Immerse yourself in a good book, go for a walk with the kids or dog, play with the cat, play music, sing and dance, write in a journal, write poetry, color or draw, do a household task, call a friend, go out to lunch, meditate, attend a book club, and any other activities that help you go beyond the pain.
+Immerse yourself in a good book, go for a walk with the kids or dog, play with the cat, play music, sing and dance, write in a journal, write poetry, color or draw, do a household task, call a friend, meditate, attend a virtual book club, and any other activities that help you go beyond the pain.

 Talk To Others/Find Support